ya01in/docker-pihole-synology/README.md

 # docker-pihole-synology

-A Pi-hole docker compose file for its DNS sinkhole feature on Synology NAS
+A Pi-hole Docker Compose for deploying on Synology NAS

 ## Description